A Parent’s Guide To The Peak District With Toddlers

 #4.
 Bakewell Tart – Need I say more?
 Seeking out the best Bakewell Tart is an essential part of a holiday in the Peak District.

 #5.
 Lots Of Outdoorsy Things To Do – If you love walking, biking, and generally being outside, then the Peak District is the place for you.
 And, it is really well set up for toddlers too.
 There are loads of disused railway lines which have been turned into traffic free cycle trails with bike hire shops and cafes along the way, as well as plenty of walks which are suitable for little legs.
+For a fantastic family friendly walk, take a look at this dovedale walk on the Peak District Kids website.

 #6.
 Easy To Get Around – The Peak District is relatively small so you can get around it quite easily.
 Stay somewhere central and you can be anywhere in the Peak District in less than an hour.